TheMythologist/tp/docs/DeveloperGuide.md

 ### \[Implemented\] Command history feature

-The **command history** feature allows users to navigate through previously executed commands using the **Up** and **Down** arrow keys, similar to standard terminal behavior.
+The **command history** feature allows users to navigate through previously executed commands using the **Up** and **Down** arrow keys, similar to standard terminal behaviour.
 It provides an intuitive way for users to recall, reuse, or edit recent commands without retyping them.
 This helps to boost the efficiency of users who are well-versed in CLI or terminal applications.

 #### Overview